 Money purchase pension plans are similar to profit-sharing plans, but employers are required to make an annual contribution.
 Participants receive their respective share according to the plan document's formula.

-As with profit-sharing plans, money purchase pension plans cap individual contributions at 100 percent of earnings or $53,000 annually (in both 2016 and 2015), while employers are allowed to make deductible contributions up to 25 percent of the total compensation of all plan participants.
-(To go back to the previous example, the total deductible contribution would again be $50,000: ($50,000 x 4) x 25 percent = $50,000.)
+As with profit-sharing plans, money purchase pension plans cap individual contributions at 100% of earnings or $57,000 annually in 2020 (up from $56,000 in 2019), while employers are allowed to make deductible contributions up to 25% of the total compensation of all plan participants.

 Like profit-sharing plans, money purchase pension plans are relatively straightforward and inexpensive to maintain.
 However, they are less popular than profit-sharing or 401(k) plans because of the annual contribution requirement.